-Our experience has taught us that clients are much more concerned with reducing scope for reduction of the value of their pension or investment pot than missing out on the best possible growth which has led to this relatively defensive approach to portfolio management.
+Our experience has taught us that clients are much more concerned with reducing the scope for reduction of the value of their pension or investment pot than missing out on the best possible growth which has led to this relatively defensive approach to portfolio management.

 The volatility of a portfolio is further tackled by geographic diversification on a global level.
-The six equity based asset classes used are UK, European, US, Asia Pacific, Global Emerging Markets and Specialist Equity.
+The six equity-based asset classes used are UK, European, US, Asia Pacific, Global Emerging Markets and Specialist Equity.

-Furthermore, the investment vehicles preferred are collective investments: Unit Trusts, OEIC’s and Investment Trusts which all rely on numerous sub-holdings (typically 50-100 per fund).
-This ensures that non-systematic risk of any one company defaulting is minimised as a typical large portfolio would have in excess of consists of 1000 single company sub-holdings.
+Furthermore, the investment vehicles preferred are collective investments: Unit Trusts, OEIC and Investment Trusts which all rely on numerous sub-holdings (typically 50-100 per fund).
+This ensures that the non-systematic risk of any one company defaulting is minimised as a typical large portfolio would have in excess of consists of 1000 single company sub-holdings.

-Negative correlation means that if one investment goes down the other one will go up which hedges the risks when employed in the portfolio construction process.
+A negative correlation means that if one investment goes down the other one will go up which hedges the risks when employed in the portfolio construction process.
 For example, Fixed Interest and Property based funds are likely to suffer less or even advance in periods of negative returns in global stock markets.
 This is not always the case, which was highlighted in the 2008/2009 downturn (“Credit Crunch”) when all asset classes suffered, but is still more likely to cushion the blow than not.

-Applying all of these principles and the genuine concern for clients individual needs has enabled us to circumnavigate all the pitfalls of the investment markets that have been quite challenging over the last two decades and deliver very satisfactory outcomes to our clients since becoming directly authorised by the FSA (now FCA) in 2005.
+Applying all of these principles and the genuine concern for client's individual needs has enabled us to circumnavigate all the pitfalls of the investment markets that have been quite challenging over the last two decades and deliver very satisfactory outcomes to our clients since becoming directly authorised by the FSA (now FCA) in 2005.

 The average risk profile of our client is between 6 and 7/10 and the average time-weighted return that we have achieved at this risk level is in the range of 6% – 7%*.